gowtham758550/password-generator-and-manager/Password Recovery/README.md

 This type of recovery needs physcial access to encrypted Files belonging to this password Manager.

-This Tool recovers password for all versions except version 0.0.5 and above.
+This Tool recovers password for version 0.0.5 and below only.
+This software is kept for archival purpose and currently obsolete.